 (Freighter: dp.
 12,200; l.
 423'9"; b.
 54'0"; dph.
 29'9"; dr. 24'1" (mean); s.
 10.5 k.; cpl.
 88; a.
 1 4", 1 3")

-West Bridge—a single-screw, steel-hulled freighter built under a United States Shipping Board contract at Seattle, Wash., by J. F. Duthie and Co.—was launched on 24 April 1918; acquired by the Navy on 26 May 1918; designated Id.
-No. 2888; and commissioned at the Puget Sound Navy Yard, Lt.
-Comdr.
+West Bridge, a single-screw, steel-hulled freighter built under a United States Shipping Board (USSB) contract at Seattle, Wash., by J. F. Duthie & Co., was launched on 24 April 1918; acquired by the Navy on 26 May 1918; given the identification number (Id.
+No. 2888); and commissioned at the Puget Sound Navy Yard, Bremerton, Wash., Lt.
+Cmdr.
 Mortimer Hawkins, USNRF, in command.

-Assigned to the Naval Overseas Transportation Service (NOTS), West Bridge got underway on 10 June bound for the east coast with a cargo of flour.
-Developing engine trouble as she steamed toward the Panama Canal, the freighter put into Balboa, Canal Zone, for repairs which took until 4 July before she resumed her voyage.
+Assigned to the Naval Overseas Transportation Service (NOTS), West Bridge got underway on 10 June 1918 for the east coast with a cargo of flour.
+Developing engine trouble as she steamed toward the Panama Canal, the freighter put into Balboa, Canal Zone, for repairs that took until Independence Day (4 July) before she resumed her voyage.
 The ship reached New York on 16 July, replenished her fuel, and sailed for France with Convoy HB-8 on 1 August.

-Escorted by Noma (SP-131) and French cruiser Marseille, the convoy plodded across the Atlantic.
-By mid-August, the Allied ships entered the danger zone where U-boats had been highly active of late.
+Escorted by the converted yacht Noma (S.P.
+131) and the French cruiser Marseille, the convoy plodded across the Atlantic.
+By mid-August, the Allied ships entered the danger zone where U-boats had been highly active.
 In fact, two German submarines, U-90 and U-107, were then lurking in the path of the convoy.

 At 1740 on the 15th, West Bridge's turbine broke down and defied all attempts at repair.
 As the ship dropped back within the convoy, Lt.
 Comdr.
 Hawkins notified the convoy commodore of West Bridge's plight.
 He also signalled Marseille that his ship needed a tow.